 I’ve seen dogs play and interact with their owners and I’ve seen them play by themselves.
 It’s different, watch for yourself.
 Or, if you want to be a little bit sneaky (or nerdy, like me) have a video camera set up and take a look later.
 You’ll see that they just play differently with you.

 It’s just so much more exciting for them, not just the play but to get your reactions as well.
 They’re making you happy and you know, as a dog owner, that this means something to them.

-If you’re looking for a decent toy, do take a look at this – it worked for us 🙂
+If you’re looking for a decent toy, look at this Plush squeaky toy – so cute!

 4) Keep Them Clean